 39. Use Southwest points to make flight bookings that you may have to cancel

 Southwest is an excellent airline to book your tickets if you’re unsure about your travel plans.
-It doesn’t charge any fee for ticket cancellations, right up till the point of a flight being ready to depart.
-The points used for such bookings are returned to the flyer’s account and he/she is provided a voucher in return for the paid taxes (which can be used for future flights).
+It doesn’t charge any fee for ticket cancellations right up till the point of a flight is ready to depart.
+The points used for such bookings are returned to the flyer’s account, and he/she is provided a voucher in return for the paid taxes (which can be used for future flights).

 40. Use Southwest points to fly cheap anywhere around the Caribbean and US

 You can make effective use of Southwest points to avail some very attractive fares between specific city pairs.
 The point redemptions on Southwest flights are mostly dependent on the exact cost of flights, and over the years Southwest has become increasingly less transparent in this regard.
-It isn’t uncommon to see a one way Southwest airline flights selling at 6000 points or less.
+It isn’t uncommon to see a one-way Southwest airline flight selling at 6,000 points or less.